mattwarren/mattwarren.github.io/_posts/2017-12-19-Open-Source-.Net-3-years-later..md

 This data gives a good indication of how healthy different repos are, are they growing over time, or staying the same.
 You can also see the different levels of activity each repo has and how they compare to other ones.

-Whilst it's clear that [Visual Studio Code](https://github.com/microsoft/vscode) is way ahead of all the other repos, it's interesting to see that some of the .NET-only ones are still pretty large, notably CoreFX and Roslyn.
+Whilst it's clear that [Visual Studio Code](https://github.com/microsoft/vscode) is way ahead of all the other repos in terms of 'Issues', it's interesting to see that the .NET-only ones have the most 'Pull-Requests', notably CoreFX (Base Class Libraries), Roslyn (Compiler) and CoreCLR (Runtime).

 ----